EarthstormSoftware/EliteFIPServer/README.md

 ## Upgrading from v1.x
 - The Elite FIP Server ZIP file no longer contains the MatricIntegration.dll file, this file must be copied to the Elite FIP Server folder manually.

-- Elite FIP Server v2.x includes changes that will cause some Matric decks/existing buttons to not function as expected.
+- Elite FIP Server v2.x and later include changes that will cause some Matric decks/existing buttons to not function as expected.
 When upgrading from v1, please review the button name information below and change your buttons in Matric accordingly.

 ---